The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 If you only have a day trip to Montenegro, you’ll miss out on this view at sunrise.

-Please resist the urge to day trip to Kotor, Montenegro, or Mostar, Bosnia.
-These are two of the most popular day trips from Dubrovnik.
+While there are plenty of things you shouldn’t do in Croatia, there’s one big DON’T for Dubrovnik: Please resist the urge to day trip to Kotor, Montenegro, or Mostar, Bosnia.
+These are two of the most popular day trips from Dubrovnik but I don’t recommend adding them to your Dubrovnik itinerary.

 Know this: I love both of these cities.
 Kotor in particular is one of my favorite places on the planet.
 (Even though I was haunted by a ghost there for five days.)

 But day tripping to either of these is a bad idea.
 During high season, you could be sitting at each border crossing for TWO HOURS.
-Not to mention that you have to go through an extra set of border crossings for the little piece of Bosnia that bisects Croatia.
-Do you really want four hours of your day trip spent on that?
+Do you really want four hours of your day trip (crossing the border there and back) spent waiting at borders?

 Besides that, both of these destinations deserve more of your time!